tkuenneth/CMP-Unit-Converter/slides/AppDevcon2026.md

 ### What I left out

 * **Testing.** You can unit test ViewModels, repositories, and use cases in commonTest (or JVM).
 Room: in-memory DB, same DAOs. expect/actual: test doubles.
 The docs and the sample repo have the details.
-* **Version alignment.** We had a slide on it—activity-compose and Compose versions must match.
+* **Version alignment.** We had a slide on it—`activity-compose` and Compose versions must match.
 When you upgrade, check the compatibility tables.
 It saves a lot of pain.
 * **What's not (yet) in KMP.** WorkManager, CameraX, and some others are still Android-only.
 For those you keep them in the app module or find alternatives.
 The Golden Path stack we used is the solid core.

 **Speaker Notes:**
 I didn't cover everything.
 Testing: your shared module is highly testable.
 ViewModels, repositories, use cases—you can run them in commonTest or on the JVM.
 Room works with an in-memory database; same DAOs and entities.
 For expect/actual you supply test implementations.
 The Kotlin and Android docs and the CMP Unit Converter repo show how.
 Version alignment: we touched it in the checklist.
-When you upgrade, align activity-compose with the Compose version your shared module uses, and check the compatibility pages.
+When you upgrade, align `activity-compose` with the Compose version your shared module uses, and check the compatibility pages.
 And what's not in KMP yet: WorkManager, CameraX, a few others.
 For those you stay in the Android app module or look for community options.
 The stack we focused on is the part that's officially supported and where you'll spend most of your time.

 ### Jetpack roadmap beyond Android